 W. Joseph Campbell, a tenured professor in AU's School of Communication

-Campbell joined the AU faculty in 1997, after more than 20 years as a newspaper and wire service reporter—a career that took him on assignments across North America and to West Africa, Asia and Europe
+Campbell joined the AU faculty in 1997, after some 20 years as a newspaper and wire service reporter—a career that took him on assignments across North America and to West Africa, Asia and Europe

 He earned his Ph.D. in mass communication at

-Campbell's most recent book is Getting It Wrong: Ten of the Greatest Misreported Stories in American Journalism (2010), which debunks 10 prominent media-driven myths.
+Campbell's previous book, Getting It Wrong: Ten of the Greatest Misreported Stories in American Journalism (2010), debunks 10 prominent media-driven myths.

 He also has written The Year That Defined American Journalism: 1897 and the Clash of Paradigms (2006), the first year-study in journalism research.